shopware5/devdocs/source/blog/_posts/2018-07-25-switching-to-composer-installation.md

 ---
-title: An easy example how to switch form classic installation to composer installation
+title: An easy example how to switch from classic installation to composer installation
 tags:
 - Deployment
 - Composer Installation